 What to take away#

 Ozempic and Wegovy are best understood as the same molecule packaged for two different clinical conversations.
 Ozempic carries the diabetes label, the lower dose ceiling, the multi-dose pen, and the Norwegian blå-resept pathway for type 2 diabetes.
 Wegovy carries the weight-management label, the higher dose ceiling, the single-dose pen, and a pending decision on Norwegian reimbursement for severe obesity.
 If you are mapping protocols, sourcing logic, or simply trying to understand which pen the prescriber chose and why, start with the indication and let the dose ceiling follow.
+For how these two semaglutide brands sit against the rest of the field, see how the GLP-1 weight-loss medications compared stack up.
 To build a protocol view that respects the regulatory layer, create a Klarovel account and let the platform handle the structured planning.

 Keep reading